weygoldt/ChirpCNN/README.md

 - [x] Build a global yaml config for spectrogram & detection parameters
 - [x] Add more variation to the dataset
 - [x] Retrain and test the classifier
+- [ ] Explore how parameters change performance
+  - [ ] CNN parameters (training rate, batch size, ...)
+  - [ ] Image processing, cropping, ...
 - [ ] Add real data to the classifier
 - [ ] Retrain and test
 - [ ] Implement window-sliding
   - [x] Sliding windows + detection in RAM
-  - [ ] Understand why sliding window detection performance is much worse than train-test performance
+  - [x] Understand why sliding window detection performance is much worse than train-test performance
     - NOTE: I just noticed that I added variation to all chirp parameters except for the phase of the EOD in which the chirp is produced.
 This is currently the most likely explanation.
   - [ ] Sliding windows + detection by writing windows to disk for large datasets
+  - [ ] Group chirps that are detected multiple times close to each other.
+This issue was to be expected with the sliding window approach.
 - [ ] Output validation on real data & simulated grid datasets